 It’s very easy to teach your Mac to take screenshots in JPG format.
 Just open the Terminal on your Mac, type the code mentioned above and hit enter.
 Now, every time you take a screenshot, your Mac will be taking it in a JPG format.
 In fact, you can replace jpg with pdf to take screenshots in PDF format.
 Also, if you ever want to go back to taking screenshots in PNG format, just replace jpg with png in the above code.

 We all know that macOS lets us hide apps using the “Command+H” keyboard shortcut.
 Hiding app is a good way to keep your desktop clean.
-One major benefit of hiding apps instead of minimizing it is that you can use the “Command+Tab” keyboard shortcut to call an app back, something you can’t do with a minimized app.
-To call up a minimized app, you need to click on it, which means you will have to remove your fingers from the keyboard and use a trackpad which takes more time than using the Command+Tab keyboard shortcut.
+One major benefit of hiding apps instead of minimizing it is that you can use the “Command+Tab” keyboard shortcut to call an app back.
+To call up a minimized app, you need to hold the option key and release the tab key while command tabbing through the cycle.
+It's not as intuitive as using CMD+Tab.

 defaults write com.apple.Dock showhidden -bool TRUE; killall Dock

 However, there’s one problem with hiding apps.
-There is no way to know which apps are the one you have hidden and which are just closed.
+There is no indication which apps are hidden and which are closed.
 It makes it harder to call back apps as closed apps don’t come up using the keyboard shortcuts.
 Well, I am going to save this problem for you today.
 Just open Terminal, copy and paste the command written above and hit enter.
 Once you do that, you will see the hidden apps are a little greyed out than the rest of the apps, just like shown in the picture below.

 The last tip I want to live with you today is one which can greatly improve your productivity.
 Using keyboard shortcuts is one of the fastest ways to get something done.
 Not only it makes the process faster, once you are used to it, you can perform that action without even thinking about it.
 That’s why I always make sure that I create custom keyboard shortcuts for all my frequently used actions.
 For example, I take a lot of screenshots and resize them using Mac’s preview app.
 However, there’s no keyboard shortcut to open the resizing window on the Preview app.
 So, I created one for myself.